psrnk/file-organizer/README.md

 - **Programs:** exe, msi, dmg
 - **Others:** Files that do not match any of the above categories

+## Features
+- **Real-Time Monitoring:** Continuously watches the Downloads folder for new files.
+- **Automatic Categorization:** Determines file category based on file extension.
+- **Collision Handling:** Resolves naming collisions by appending a timestamp.
+- **Stability Check:** Waits until a file is fully written before processing.
+- **Logging & Error Handling:** Logs file movements and errors to the console.

 ## Requirements
 - Java 8 or higher